-Schools and colleges can send email newsletters with resources for students to use at home during coronavirus, for example, links to e-learning websites, YouTube videos explaining subject content, links to exercises that they can try at home.
+Schools and colleges can send email newsletters with resources for students to use at home during the coronavirus, for example, links to e-learning websites, YouTube videos explaining subject content, and links to exercises that they can try at home.

 For young children, schools should send these newsletters to parents.
-Also, make sure that the links in the kid’s newsletters are child-friendly or put these resources on the school website (or create a Facebook page for the parents).
+Also, make sure that the links in the kid’s newsletters are child-friendly, or put these resources on the school website (or create a Facebook page for the parents).

 How can private education businesses use email newsletters?